mentebinaria/retoolkit/README.md

 ## What?

-This is a collection of tools you may like if you are interested on reverse engineering and/or malware analysis.
+This is a collection of tools you may like if you are interested on reverse engineering and/or malware analysis on x86 and x64 Windows systems.
 After installing this toolkit you'll have a folder in your desktop with shortcuts to RE tools like these:

 ![](assets/ret2021c.png)